open/close all folders

 - Also Chi Chi's father the Ox King.
-In his first appearance he was a giant and the other characters were much much smaller than he was.
+In his first appearance he was a giant easily twice the size of a full-grown adult.
 About midway through the series he seems to get a bit smaller, but still a giant.
 In Dragon Ball Z he seems to be just barely taller than Goku.

 - Fist of the North Star to ridiculous extremes.
 Rao's horse (Kokuō-gō) ranges from being a noticeably tall normal horse, to casually bury a man with a single stomp (with an estimated height of one hundred feet or 30 m).
 Humans are not an exception, as ones in the background often look freaking enormous, even compared to a big guy like Kenshiro, which elevates many from "Giant Mook" to "size of a goddamn garage".
 For example Zeed once stood behind a man he was about to kill and looked like he was over a story tall.

 - Mazinger Z: The applied scale was not consistent at all, and it could vary from one chapter to another or even in different scenes of the same chapter.
 Sometimes the Humongous Mecha were too big or too tiny, and the human beings and other objects too tiny.
-There are plenty examples: In episode 10, a Mechanical Beast grabbed skyscrapers with one of his hands and moved them to elsewhere.
-And his hands seemed so big like the buildings they were carrying.
-Later, though, he was just so tall like Mazinger-Z (18 meters), so his hands were way tinier than they should be.
+In episode 10, a Mechanical Beast grabbed skyscrapers with one of his hands and moved them to elsewhere.
+Initially his hands seemed as big as the buildings they were carrying, but later on he was just as tall as Mazinger-Z (18 meters), so his hands were way tinier than they should have been.

 - Some of the bigger summons in can be subject to this.
 Databooks claim Gamabunta to be 100m tall (328 feet), and in most appearances a person is about the size of one of his warts, but he looks even bigger in his first appearance.
 A more noticeable example is Gamaken who's first appearance shows him as about the size of a small house, but on his second he's as big as Gamabunta.
 The anime handwaves this with Gamakichi demonstrating a size-altering jutsu that allowed him (and presumably other large summons) to shrink to a more convenient size if needed.